-A strategic question comes to mind: how can we broaden Gen Goldfein’s call to arms to a call for superior effects?
+A strategic question comes to mind: how can we broaden Gen Goldfein’s call to arms to a call for superior integration of effects?

 An answer to this fundamental question resides in former Chairman of the Joint Chiefs of Staff (CJCS) Gen Joseph Dunford ‘s recent letter concerning professional military education.

 In a memorandum to all military services, the CJCS outlined six special areas of emphasis (SAE).
 All of them have a common motivator: a more competitive security environment.
 Each SAE proposes to boost competitiveness in different ways.
 I will briefly interpret and comment on each SAE from a perspective of achieving superior integration via combinations of effects.

 Interpretation: the first SAE, Return to Great Power Competition, calls for more: agile, large-scale, high-end, innovative and lethal capabilities; and thinking about how we study warfare.

 Comment: “great power” means any actor that has a strategy that achieves superior effects even if waged with singularly lesser military capabilities.

 Interpretation: the second SAE, and focus of this Note, is Globally Integrated Operations in the Information Environment (IE), which calls for expanding how we integrate information with physical activities to gain an information advantage over adversaries and to operate proactively.